*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Sign up for my emails and get a free PDF of everything you need.
 CLICK BELOW to get it!

 First of all, remember that Barcelona is rife with pickpockets.
 If you look like a tourist, you’re more likely a target of theft.
-I hate to break it to you, but I prefer you to be safe!
-And of course, you’ll want to dress comfortably while you walk around the Sagrada Familia, walk around the bumpy alleys in the Gothic Quarter, and go down to the underground metro.
+And of course, you’ll want to dress comfortably while you walk around the Sagrada Familia, stroll around the bumpy alleys in the Gothic Quarter, and go down to the underground metro.

 Also, the “shoulder season” is short in Barcelona.
 September and October are warm, November and December are cold.
 There’s barely any in the middle!
 Read on.

 October: It cools down a little, but you can probably wear shorts and sandals only until mid-October.
-Opt for short sleeve or long sleeve, but the material must be light.
+Opt for short-sleeve or long-sleeve shirts, but the material must be light.
 Most local adults will not wear shorts anymore.
 (In fact, I’m probably the LAST mom at my kids’ local Catalan school who wears shorts – I did until about October 15!)
 Wear a medium-weight sweater or light jacket in the mornings and evenings.
 If you wear a dress or skirt, you can get away with going bare-legged during the day.
 You’ll probably want to wear some tights underneath in the evenings.

 A versatile short-sleeved top

-This blouse works great for September, October, and during sunny afternoons (short window) in early November.
-You can’t go wrong with a v-neck to make you look like you have a slim waist.
-If you’re conservative, you can wear a tank top underneath.
-If you go out at night, be sure to wear another layer in the mornings and evenings!
+This blouse works great for September, October, and during sunny afternoons in early November.
+It has a V-neck neckline and waist shirring to make you look like you have a slim waist.
+It’s so popular that has over 40,000+ reviews.
+Plus it comes in 42 colors!
+If you wear it at night, be sure to wear another layer in the mornings and evenings.

 Check prices for this v-neck top